 By default, values in the table are sorted on the first metric, in decreasing order.
 If comparison mode is enabled, the percent of change will be displayed (the value appears when hovering your mouse).
 In cases where performance evolution data is not available, the value returned will be ‘-‘.

 When the sorted metric is summable, you can quickly compare the proportions of different items at a glance thanks to an integrated bar graph in the cells of the sorted metric.

-With certain analyses, you can access additional information without having to change the analysis.
-This drill-down feature can be accessed via the chevron symbol preceding each table entry (1).
-To access this drill-down feature, simply click this chevron.
+With certain analyses, you can access additional information without having to switch into a different analysis.
+This drill-down feature is indicated by a small chevron mark at the start of each table entry (1).
+To open the drill-down, click on this chevron.

 Good to know: